Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 - Respiratory infections or inhalation of a foreign object are the probable causes of blood-tinged sputum in children.

-There are diseases that cause the appearance of blood in phlegm such as:
+Some diseases cause the appearance of blood in phlegm, such as:

 As time passes, the damage becomes more and more severe, leading to a noticeable decrease in the ability to breathe.